zarf-dev/proposals/0032-support-ipv6/README.md

 <!-- The daemonset pod will not be monitored by a sidecar / istio?
 TODO: figure this out.
 Also does the istio host mode change this? -->

-Some distros will disable hostPorts / hostNetworks by default and users will need to use admin permissions to allow these features.
-For example, Openshift requires a privileged service account set with `./oc adm policy add-scc-to-user privileged -z my-zarf-sa -n zarf` while Talos requires `kubectl label namespace zarf pod-security.kubernetes.io/enforce=privileged --overwrite` to make the Zarf namespace privileged.
-Zarf should document what is required to make it work in different clusters ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).
-Likewise, some clusters will have kyverno policies that disable hostPort and hostNetwork.
-Zarf already assumes that the user is a cluster admin, however if we wanted to change this assumption in the future it will now be more difficult for certain distros.
+The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommend that pods baseline pods should set hostPort or HostNetwork.
+Users with controllers, such as Kyverno, that enforce these standards will need to make an exemption.
+Additionally, some distros will disable hostPorts / hostNetworks by default and users will need to use admin permissions to allow these features.
+For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires `kubectl label namespace zarf pod-security.kubernetes.io/enforce=privileged --overwrite` to make the Zarf namespace privileged.
+If the hostPort proxy becomes the default registry configuration, Zarf must document which settings are required to enable the hostPort solution to make it work in different clusters ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).
+Zarf already assumes that the user is a cluster admin, however if we wanted to change this assumption in the future this proposal will make it more difficult for some clusters.

-Some users may rely on their nodeport solutions being used outside of the cluster.
-In this case, they would no longer be the default, and they would have to setup their own service to connect to the registry.
+Some users may rely on calling the nodeport service outside of the cluster.
+In this case, they would no longer be able to do this by default.
+They would instead have to setup their own service to connect to the registry.

 Practical risks:
 - Some distros may disallow this